 Example 1: Basic Template

 A basic template covers essential directives.
 It includes personal information, such as name, date of birth, and contact details.
-It specifies preferences for treatments like resuscitation, mechanical ventilation, and tube feeding.
+It specifies treatment preferences like resuscitation, mechanical ventilation, and tube feeding.
 This template ensures clarity in fundamental medical decisions, making it accessible for anyone drafting a living will.

 Example 2: Detailed Preferences

 A detailed version includes comprehensive medical preferences.
-It not only covers basic treatments but also specifies conditions under which they should be applied.
+It covers basic treatments and specifies conditions under which they should be applied.
 For example, one might state a preference for mechanical ventilation only if there is a reasonable chance of recovery.
 It can also detail pain management strategies, specifying levels of acceptable discomfort.
 This version ensures that personal values are reflected in precise medical care instructions.

 Example 3: State-Specific Example